rvola/wp-original-media-path/readme.txt

 The easiest if you want to migrate the URL is to do it in 3 simple steps:

 = Step 1 =
-Change the field with the new URL
+Change the field with the new URL.

 = Step 2 =
 Move the contents of your old uploads folder to the location of the new URL.
 For example, my old folder URL is `http://domain.com/wp-content/uploads` and I now want the images to be `http://domain.com/media`; After changing the field in the options like this: `http://domain.com/media`, I move the contents of the `http://domain.com/wp-content/uploads` folder to the `http://domain.com/media`, so I allow dynamic functions to continue to find the media files in your new folder.